yesinteractive/mocktainer/readme.md

 ### Deployment Examples ###

 See usage examples for Kubernetes, Kong for Kubernetes Ingress Controller, and docker-compose in the [examples directory folder.](https://github.com/yesinteractive/mocktainer/blob/master/examples)

+### BEHIND REVERSE PROXY CONFIGURATION ###

+If behind an API gateway or reverse proxy, you may wish to have only the URI of the original request echoed back and not the URI of the upstream proxy target.
+To do this you may add the docker environment variable `APP_BEHIND_PROXY=TRUE` to your configuration or set the global `behind_proxy`configuration to true in the `config/fsl_config.php` file.

 ### With Docker ###